Concrete ML

 3. producing machine code for the op-graph (this step automatically determines cryptographic parameters)

-Additionally, the client/server API packages the result of the last step in a way that allows the deployment of the encrypted circuit to a server, as well as key generation, encryption, and decryption on the client side.
+Additionally, the packages the result of the last step in a way that allows the deployment of the encrypted circuit to a server, as well as key generation, encryption, and decryption on the client side.

 Simulation with the Virtual Library